techidaily/site-media-tips/source/_posts/free-kodi-installation-and-tutorial-on-windows-10-comprehensive-step-by-step-guide.md

 ![Download Kodi for Windows 10](https://www.5kplayer.com/video-music-player/img/kodi-windows10-download.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Notice:** During the installation process of Kodi Windows 10, you will see various add-ons that are used to enjoy online streaming media.
 If you mistakenly uncheck them, you need to reinstall them in case that your Kodi for Windows 10 is empty in content.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Kodi for Windows 10 Download Features & Flaws